>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Because of the course, I feel a deep sense of peace right now.
 I know that everything will be ok, regardless of what I am witnessing because I have been building a solid foundation to which I can overcome everything just by going in instead of searching without.

-I would recommend it for everyone if they are wanting to dive deep into the layers of who they are.
+I would recommend it to everyone if they want to dive deep into the layers of who they are.
 Everything is set up for any student to be successful regardless of ethnicity.
 Mahalo nui for sharing your ʻIke with all of me and enriching my life.
 I cannot thank you enough.

 “Be Mākaukau.
 Be ready for whatever, whenever.
 Some of the best things happen, when you least expect it.”